James O'Bryan Jr.: 2010 candidacy for governor

-O'Bryan faced incumbent Governor John de Jongh, Senator Adlah Donastorg and former Lt.
-Governor Gerard Luz James for the Democratic nomination in the primary election on September 11, 2010.
+O'Bryan faced the incumbent governor, John de Jongh, Senator Adlah Donastorg and former Lieutenant Governor Gerard Luz James for the Democratic nomination in the primary election on September 11, 2010.

 O'Bryan and Richards Samuel lost the Democratic gubernatorial primary election in 2010, placing fourth behind De Jongh, Donastorg and James.
-O'Bryan received 432 votes in the election, equalling approximately 3% of the total vote.
-O'Bryan told supporters and the media following the election, "The people have spoken, I respect their wishes, and I will go forward with this episode from now on."
+O'Bryan received 432 votes in the election, approximately 3% of the total vote.
+OHe told supporters and the media following the election, "The people have spoken, I respect their wishes, and I will go forward with this episode from now on."
 He would not say if he would endorse Governor John de Jongh, the winner of the primary, for a second term, explaining, "I’m going to listen to the rain tonight and think on it."